by Brian Tomasik

 One reply could be that even if almost all the morally relevant sentience in the universe takes the form of vacuum fluctuations, there's nothing we can do to affect most of physics.
 This seems wrong given the possibility of weird things like vacuum decay.
 But maybe one could argue that anything that a superintelligence could do would eventually happen naturally, since a Boltzmann-brain-like superintelligence would eventually appear and do whatever we might try to do.
 Maybe, but at least the actions of an Earth-originating superintelligence could matter for astronomical numbers of years before then.
 Also, suppose there are at least two different ways in which one could permanently change physics.
 If an Earth-originating superintelligence did the change first, it would pick its preferred option among the possible changes, while if a Boltzmann-brain superintelligence did the change, the change would be chosen randomly from among the possibilities.
 (Sadly, it's not clear that a superintelligence derived from human values would choose the option with less suffering.
 Many humans would probably be glad to expand the size and vivacity of physics, even though this would mean increasing suffering.)

-What the above point may suggest is that speculative scenarios to change the long-run future of physics may dominate any concrete work to affect the welfare of intelligent computations -- at least within the fraction of our brain's moral parliament that cares about fundamental physics.
+What the above point may suggest is that speculative scenarios to change the long-run future of physics may dominate any concrete work to affect the welfare of intelligent computations -- at least within the fraction of one's brain's moral parliament that cares about fundamental physics.
 The main value (or disvalue) of intelligence would be to explore physics further and seek out tricks by which its long-term character could be transformed.
 For instance, if false-vacuum decay did look beneficial with respect to reducing suffering in physics, civilization could wait until its lifetime was almost over anyway (letting those who want to create lots of happy and meaningful intelligent beings run their eudaimonic computations) and then try to ignite a false-vacuum decay for the benefit of the remainder of the universe (assuming this wouldn't impinge on distant aliens whose time wasn't yet up).
 Triggering such a decay might require extremely high-energy collisions -- presumably more than a million times those found in current particle accelerators -- but it might be possible.
 On the other hand, such decay may happen on its own within billions of years, suggesting little benefit to starting early relative to the cosmic scales at stake.
 In any case, I'm not suggesting vacuum decay as the solution -- just that there may be many opportunities like it waiting to be found, and that these possibilities may dwarf anything else that happens with intelligent life.

 Unfortunately, intelligence might also make things worse.
 Perhaps the universe would have evolved to a relatively peaceful state, but our post-human descendants find a way to spice up post-dark era physics and make it more lively -- creating in it both more happiness and more suffering.
 This could be worse on balance than anything else intelligence ever does.